narekp/rd-undo-redo-test/README.md

 ## Time estimate and Delivery
 - planned effort: ~16 hours
 - planned delivery: Tuesday, Oct 14

-## Bug Priority Definitions and Issue Labels
-    - Created a label for the UI / UX tickets - "ui / ux".
-    - For the severities there are "p1", "p2", "p3" created, where:
-    p1 (Critical): core functionality is blocked
-    p2 (High): issue that impedes user flows and/or major UX friction p3 (Medium/Low): medium concerns or minor quirks or issues

 Using priorities (p1, p2, p3) instead of severity levels/labels to make triage more straightforward - answers one question: how soon should it be fixed?
 - Issue must have exactly one priority label (p1 / p2 / p3).